ai-challenge/rattlesnakes/README.md

 Can you write an AI to get the highest score in this RattleSnake™ game?

-Write a JSON HTTP REST API client to play this game
+Write an ai client to play this game via sockets

 #Game Description